Assisted dying

 If you have been approved, you will need to fill out some forms.
 The Registrar, appointed by the Director-General of Health, will check that this paperwork has been done.

-You will be able to choose the time and place you receive the medication.
+You will be able to choose the date and time you receive the medication.
 Before you’re given the medication, you’ll be asked if you still want to go ahead.
 If not, you can choose to have the medication on another day or not take it at all.

 If you choose not to take the medication, your doctor needs to destroy the medication and fill out a form recording your decision and send it to the Registrar.